-&lt;sup>4 Some of the numbers in the tables in this testimony do not add due to rounding.
+&lt;sup>9 Some of the numbers in the tables in this testimony do not add due to rounding.

-Land costs include acquisition of both temporary work space and permanent easements along the proposed Adelanto-Moreno pipeline route.
+Land costs include acquisition of additional land for PLSs, both temporary work space, and permanent easements along the proposed Adelanto-Moreno pipeline route.
 After construction is completed, our scope and estimate basis is that the sections of the pipeline outside dedicated roads and highways will have a 50 foot right-of-way.
-Temporary work space during construction will require an additional 50 feet in areas where space is available.
+Temporary work space during construction will vary in open terrain.
+Anrequire an additional 50 feet is required to establish a 100-foot work strip in open land and mountainous terrain.
+In urban in-areas along paved roadways, temporary work space will be utilized where space is available and necessary.

-TRC combined analysis of aerial images and U.S. Geological Survey maps with multiple site visits to inform their engineering and construction cost estimates.
-The engineering cost estimate incorporates anticipated man hours and estimated labor rates for activities related to site investigation, project coordination, design drawings and review, preparation of bid specifications and coordination with vendors, construction support, review of right-of-way documents, and project closeout.
+SoCalGas and consultants TRC combined analysis of aerial images and U.S. Geological Survey maps with multiple site visits to develop our inform their engineering and construction cost estimates.
+The engineering cost estimate incorporates anticipated man hours and estimated labor rates for activities related to site investigation, project coordination, survey, pipeline and traffic control design drawings and review for permitting from local municipalities, preparation of bid specifications and coordination with vendors, construction support, review of right-of-way documents, and project closeout.